tmichniewski/MiniSpark/README.md

 df ++ as[String]() ++ aggregator
 ```

-which gives plenty of possibilities including reusing of the aggregator function in any place, not only on this df
+which gives plenty of possibilities including reusing of the aggregator `Function` in any place, not only on this df
 `DataFrame` instance.

-So, having such API we have more freedom in reusing pieces of implementation as well as a possibilitied to encapsulate
+So, having such API we have more freedom in reusing pieces of implementation as well as possibilities to encapsulate
-series of Spark calls within reusable functions.
+series of Spark calls within reusable `Function`s.
 And these are the building blocks of enterprise class systems which
-might be composed of such functions.
+might be composed of such `Function`s.

 ## Summary